 We truly had to take a crash course in food allergies, educating ourselves about milk, egg, and other allergens.
 Part of this education involved learning how to read ingredient labels to buy safe food.
 We also had to learn how to eliminate any risks of cross-contamination in the kitchen.

-Now that my son is participating in gym classes, music classes, and preschool, I’ve realized many people are as we were: They know a little about allergies, but not enough.
+Now that my son is participating in gym classes, music classes, and other activities, I’ve realized many people are as we were: They know a little about allergies, but not enough.

 According to a recent Centers for Disease Control and Prevention study, food and skin allergies for children under 18 years of age are on the rise.
 Thus, a general awareness is certainly growing.
 However, many families (luckily) don’t have family members or close friends who have severe allergies, so they just don’t know.